JJ-FZF is a TUI

 A major game-changer for me was the Mega-Merge Workflow as

 described by Benjamin Tan.
-With jj
+With jj’s conflict handling,

 this workflow enables to combine selected feature branches into a single